Songs from the Marylebone Pleasure Gardens

 The Marylebone Pleasure Gardens opened in 1737 by Daniel Gough, who was the landlord of the Rose Tavern, situated at the north end of what is now Marylebone High Street.
 He was extremely well connected in the musical world, inviting the finest musicians of the time, including composers such as James Hook, Thomas Arne and George Frideric Handel, all of whom visited the gardens and had their compositions performed there.
 The importance of high quality music was established from the very beginning of the Marylebone Pleasure Gardens.

 Unlike other Pleasure Gardens, Marylebone boasted its own orchestra.
-Yet despite this, there is very little that exists in the way of notated music from the gardens.
-The recent discovery of manuscripts of some of the songs sung at the Marylebone Pleasure Gardens, however, has led to these recordings, Songs from the Marylebone Pleasure Gardens.
+Despite this, there is very little that exists in the way of notated music from the gardens.
+The recent discovery of manuscripts of some of the songs sung at the Marylebone Pleasure Gardens, however, has led to these recordings.

 It’s uncertain as to who the composers were for these songs, but we do know the singers: Mrs Chambers and Miss Faulkner.
 Mrs Chambers was a Marylebone regular and performed ‘Polly of the Plain’, which was printed in 1754.
 Miss Faulkner (Dublin-born) was a renowned singer, was engaged at the Marylebone Gardens for the 1747 season, and was to be a Marylebone favourite for the next five years.